-Registered families staying at an RMHC House/Family Room may not return home or alternate days/weeks with other family members.
+- Registered families staying at Ronald McDonald House Christchurch may not return home or alternate days/weeks with other family members.

 Many of the children staying at Ronald McDonald House have suppressed immune systems, making even a slight infection possibly very serious.
 Please check your immunisations are up to date and let us know if you have:-